 - Wait-listed courses do not count toward full-time enrollment status or the 12-unit financial aid minimum, but wait-listed courses do count toward the registration unit limit per pass.

 - The Registration Freeze goes into effect on the Student Fee Payment Deadline.
-The registration freeze allows for payments to be properly applied to the student account balance due, provides an opportunity to for the Drop for Non-Payment process, and to roll paid students into open classes from the wait-list.
+The registration freeze allows for payments to be properly applied to the student account balance due, provides an opportunity to for the Drop for Non-Payment process, and moves paid students into open classes from the wait-list.

 - Students are dropped from their classes if they have not paid their current university tuition, fees and any outstanding balance due by the Student Fee Payment Deadline; remember to pay your fees on time!

 - Undergraduate students will be prevented from enrolling in courses that are considered an illegal repeat.
-Please review the information for the specific illegal repeat error on the Illegal Repeats web page as you may be eligible to enroll after you have resolved a pending grade or obtain appropriate approval.
+Please review the information for the specific illegal repeat error as you may be eligible to enroll after you have resolved a pending grade or obtain appropriate approval.

 - Courses canceled by the department are dropped from your schedule automatically.

-- If you choose a course marked TBA, it is possible that when the TBA course time is announced, the course may create a time conflict with other courses you have selected.
+- If you choose a course marked TBA (to be announced), it is possible that when the TBA course time is announced, the course may create a time conflict with other courses you have selected.
 Schedule Builder will automatically drop one course from your schedule.

 - It is your responsibility to verify your enrollment and course schedule prior to the start of each term.

-- There is no automatic fee reduction for enrolling in fewer than full-time units.
-See either Part-Time or Employee-Student Reduced Fee.
+- There is no automatic fee reduction for enrolling in fewer than full-time units; see either Part-Time Status or Employee-Student Reduced Fee.